Tips & advice for enjoying a concert with arthritis

 by Abbey Worlton

-Abbey Worlton travelled across five states to see her favourite band, the Jonas Brothers, in December 2019.
+Abbey Worlton travelled across five states to see her favourite band, the Jonas Brothers.
 It was worth the effort – but she learnt a few useful things along the way.
 Here, she passes on her tips for going to a concert with arthritis.

 Let me tell ya, I was so ill-prepared for this concert.
 I had four ibuprofen with me and I forgot my “comfy shoes” which my body paid for later.
 I was on my feet from 4pm until 11pm and my body was WRECKED.
 My sister and I had pit seats so if you know what it’s like to sit general admission to a concert you would know it’s challenging even for someone without arthritis.
 Before the Jonas brothers hit the stage I sat on the floor a lot (shamelessly) then they came on stage and my pain went away – I was too busy jumping and singing, I wasn’t going to let my arthritis get in the way of my night!
 So my advice to those of you that struggle with arthritis and want to have a blast at your favourite artist’s concert, I have a couple of tips for you that I learned to ensure you have a blast: